soboapps/LoyaltyCard/README.md

 As a User, you would download the App and scan the QR Code or Tap the Tag to register it with the app and get your first Credit.

-Each Scann or Tap on the paired QR Code or NFC Tag earns 1 credit.
+Each Scan or Tap on the paired QR Code or NFC Tag earns 1 credit.
 Once the "FREE" item is redeemed, the card clears to start over.

 Only 3 icons needed to customize for your store.
 Not Punched, Punched and Punched Free.
 You could use a Coffee cup, Sandwich, Ice Cream Cone, Car Washes, Oil Change, Muffins, Haircut, ...
 You get the idea; the possibilities are endless.